-The FDA may deny approval of a BLA if the applicable statutory and regulatory criteria are not satisfied, or it may require additional preclinical or clinical data.
-Even if such data are submitted, the FDA may ultimately decide that the BLA does not satisfy the criteria for approval.
-Data from clinical trials are not always conclusive and the FDA may interpret data differently than sponsors.
-Once the FDA approves a BLA, such approval defines the indicated uses for which the biologic may be marketed.
-The FDA may also require implementation of a Risk Evaluation and Mitigation Strategy, or REMS, which can include a medication guide, communication plan, or elements to assure safe use, such as restricted distribution methods, physician training, patient registries and other risk minimization tools.
-The FDA also may condition approval on, among other things, changes to proposed labeling claims or the development of adequate controls and specifications.
-Once approved, the FDA may withdraw the product approval if compliance with pre- and post-marketing regulatory standards is not maintained or if problems occur after the product reaches the market.
-The FDA may require one or more Phase 4 post-market studies and surveillance to further assess and monitor the product's safety and effectiveness after commercialization, and it may limit further marketing based on the results of these post-marketing studies.
-After approval, certain changes to the approved biologic, such as adding new indications, manufacturing changes or additional labeling claims, are subject to further FDA review and approval.
-Depending on the nature of the proposed change, a BLA supplement must be filed and approved before the change may be implemented.
+If regulatory approval of a product is granted, such approval will be granted for particular indications and may entail limitations on the indicated uses for which such product may be marketed.
+For example, the FDA may approve the BLA with a Risk Evaluation and Mitigation Strategy ("REMS"), to ensure the benefits of the product outweigh its risks.
+A REMS is a safety strategy implemented to manage a known or potential serious risk associated with a product and to enable patients to have continued access to such medicines by managing their safe use, and could include medication guides, physician communication plans, or elements to assure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
+The FDA also may condition approval on, among other things, changes to proposed labeling or the development of adequate controls and specifications.
+Once approved, the FDA may withdraw the product approval if compliance with pre- and post-marketing requirements is not maintained or if problems occur after the product reaches the marketplace.
+The FDA may require one or more Phase 4 post-market studies and surveillance to further assess and monitor the product's safety and effectiveness after commercialization, and may limit further marketing of the product based on the results of these post-marketing studies.